Preparing Your Plumbing for Winter in San Diego

 Areas of Your Home Most at Risk

-- Outdoor hose bibs: These are the most common source of freeze-related pipe bursts
+- Outdoor hose bibs — The most common source of freeze-related pipe bursts.
+These are exposed directly to the elements.

-- Pipes in exterior walls: Especially on north-facing walls
+- Pipes in exterior walls — Especially on north-facing walls that get no sun

-- Garage plumbing: Unheated garages can get surprisingly cold
+- Garage plumbing — Unheated garages can get surprisingly cold during overnight lows

 Winter Preparation Checklist

 Disconnect all hoses in late fall.
-If you have frost-free hose bibs, they still need the hose disconnected to work properly.
+Even if you have frost-free hose bibs (also called "anti-siphon" or "freeze-proof" faucets), they still need the hose disconnected to work properly.

-Pipe insulation is inexpensive and easy to install.
+Pipe insulation is inexpensive (about $1 per foot) and easy to install — just slip it over the pipe.
 Focus on pipes in your garage, under your home in crawl spaces, and any pipes running through exterior walls.
-Foam pipe insulation from any hardware store works well and simply slips over the pipe.
+You can find foam pipe insulation at any hardware store.

 Make sure everyone in your household knows where the main water shut-off valve is located.
-If a pipe does burst, being able to quickly shut off the water can minimize damage.
-Test your shut-off valve to make sure it works properly.
+If a pipe does burst, being able to quickly shut off the water can be the difference between a small mess and catastrophic damage.
+Test your shut-off valve now to make sure it actually works — some older valves get stuck or fail.

-When temperatures are forecast to drop below 35 degrees Fahrenheit, open cabinet doors under sinks on exterior walls to let warm air circulate around the pipes.
-For extra protection, let faucets drip slightly.
-Moving water is much harder to freeze than standing water.
+When temperatures are forecast to drop below 35°F, open cabinet doors under sinks on exterior walls to let warm air circulate around the pipes.
+For extra protection, let faucets drip slightly overnight — moving water is much harder to freeze than standing water.
+Yes, this wastes a little water, but a lot less than a burst pipe.

 Your water heater works harder in winter because the incoming water is colder.
-Before the cold season, flush the tank to remove sediment buildup, check the anode rod, and inspect for any signs of leaks or corrosion.
+Before cold season, flush the tank to remove sediment buildup, check the anode rod, and inspect for any signs of leaks or corrosion.
 A well-maintained water heater is more reliable when you need it most.
+See our water heater maintenance guide for details.

 While you probably will not need to fully winterize your irrigation system like homeowners in freezing climates, you should: